A Taste of the Dream

 A New Start

-In 2015, Tania and Gabriel learned the property housing their bakery was being sold and that they had two months to vacate.
-After being referred by their banker at JPMorgan Chase for their first loan from Accion in 2012, they turned to Accion again for financial support during the challenging transition.
-With the 7a SBA Community Advantage loan they received, they were able to renovate a new space within the short time.
-“Accion believed in us and gave us the opportunity grow.
+When Tania and her husband learned the property housing their bakery was being sold and they had two months to vacate and relocate, they turned again to Accion for support.
+With the 7a SBA Community Advantage loan they received, they purchased and transformed a new space nearby for Nitin Bakery, allowing them to continue serving the same community.
+“Accion gave us the opportunity to grow.
 We now have more space, more people, and more energy.”
 Through the Brewing the American Dream program with Accion and Samuel Adams, they also received vital business coaching.